-Security equivalents allow you to protect low cost basis positions in client accounts while simultaneously considering these holding towards your target allocation.
-Autopilot allows you to specify equivalents at a global level - meaning equivalents only need to be set once and will be applied to any target model where an equivalent is found.
+Security equivalents allow you to protect low-cost basis positions in client accounts while simultaneously considering these holding towards your target allocation.
+Trading allows you to specify equivalents at a global level - meaning equivalents only need to be set once and will be applied to any target model where an equivalent is found.

 Creating New Equivalent Rules